-The following table provides information as of December 31, 2021 for each of our named executive officers regarding the actuarial present value of the officer's total accumulated benefit under our defined benefit retirement plan, the Lakeland Financial Corporation Pension Plan.
+The following table provides information as of December 31, 2022 for each of our named executive officers regarding the actuarial present value of the officer's total accumulated benefit under our defined benefit retirement plan, the Lakeland Financial Corporation Pension Plan.

 Name (a) Plan Name (b) Number of Years Credited Service (1) (c) Present Value of Accumulated Benefit (2) (d) Payments During Last Fiscal Year (e)

 David M. Findlay

 Lisa M. O'Neill

 Eric H. Ottinger

 Kristin L. Pruitt

-Michael E. Gavin Lakeland Financial Corporation Pension Plan 7 \$ 57,884
+Michael E. Gavin Lakeland Financial Corporation Pension Plan 8 \$ 63,945

-- Although Mr. Gavin has 29 years of actual service with the Company, he has only 7 years of service credit as the plan was frozen with respect to future benefit accruals in 2000. - (2) See the discussion of pension and other post-retirement plans in Note 11 to the Consolidated Financial Statements for Lakeland Financial's financial statements for the year ended December 31, 2021 for further information regarding the valuation method and material assumptions applied in quantifying the present value of the accumulated benefit.
+1) Although Mr. Gavin has 30 years of actual service with the Company, he has only 8 years of service credit as the plan was frozen with respect to future benefit accruals in 2000.

 Our defined benefit retirement plan covers certain employees over 21 years of age with more than one year of service.
 Effective April 1, 2000, we amended the plan to freeze the accrual of benefits to participants under the plan.
 As a result of this amendment, employees who were not participants in the plan as of March 31, 2000 are not able to become participants under the plan.
 In addition, all benefits previously accrued under the plan by participants were frozen in place, and continuing employment with us will not increase the employee's benefits upon retirement.
 The normal retirement age under the plan is 65.
 Participants received credit for 2 1/2% of their average salary for each year up to 20 years of service or through March 31, 2000, whichever occurred first.

 The principal benefit under this plan is a lifetime annuity for the joint lives of participants and their spouses.
-This amount is offset by social security benefits.
+This amount is offset by Social Security benefits.
 On December 31, 1985, the then existing plan was terminated and the latest plan (which is now frozen) was adopted effective January 1, 1986.
 Participants in the terminated plan were paid cash or received annuities for their earned benefits as of December 31, 1985.
 The amounts paid for annuities purchased as a part of the plan termination will reduce the benefits to be paid out of the latest plan.